by Ron Dicianni1

 So, what is forgiveness?

-Forgiveness literally means 'giving back life'.
+Forgiveness literally means 'to give back life'.
 Forgiveness is an act of our heart and our will.
+Our will

-It is commanding our heart to love those who have hurt us without surrendering justice, our human dignity, or our rights
+commands our heart to love those who have hurt us - without surrendering justice, without surrendering our

-- Forgiveness is a process and may take a long time.
-It usually starts in a desire to restore our own inner peace.
+- Forgiveness is a process, that often takes a long time.
+It starts in a desire to restore our own inner peace.

-- The second step is restoring the humanity of our offender.
+The second step involves restoring the humanity of our offender.

-than a young German philosophy student.
-It is easier to drop a bomb on a Gook than to incinerate a poor Vietnamese
+German philosophy student.
+It is easier to drop a bomb on a Gook than to incinerate a poor Vietnamese farmer.

-- In our pain the one who hurt us is not entitled to respect.
+- In our pain, we feel the one who hurt us is not entitled to our respect.
 In our emotions he does not deserve

 compassion.
 He is no longer a member of the human family.
 He is no longer a spirit created in the image and